Nikolay-S-Nikolov/TaskBoardWithMySQL/README.md

 ## Step 1: Upload Project to GitHub

 1. Push your TaskBoard project code to a new GitHub repository.
-2. Make sure your repository contains all necessary files, including the `.csproj`, `Dockerfile`, and `appsettings.json`.
+2. Make sure your repository contains all necessary files, including the `.csproj` and `appsettings.json`.

 ---